How “Imbalanced Domestic Trade” disrupts a closed economy

 Section 5: Nine Additional Economic institutions which have historically evolved to help economies compensate for “imbalanced trade” even in a closed economy.

 In this section 5 we relax the condition that all money exchanges between agents happen only by exchanging goods/services.
 Each example here shows a method of transferring goods/services without requiring an equal transfer of money value between agents.
 I know!! some of these may sound suspiciously like (eeeeeek!) socialism!!
 But they are necessary for successful transfer of goods/services when some agents produce much more than they consume.
 Ideally to effectively transfer and consume goods/services, all methods in total would compensate the value +$C of imbalance.
+These describe institutions that in international trade are how Capital Account balances Current account.
 If the compensating amount is less than that amount, aggregate demand could be weak.
 If there were overcompensation, possibly pushing $C to a negative number, that would increase aggregate demand beyond supply and risk over demand with possible inflation.

-Method 4: Earned Income Tax Credit: The earned income tax credit shifts US income taxes in the US from 31 million “importer/dissavers” to many other “exporter/savers” by reducing taxes on those with low income who are very likely to spend all of their income.
+Method 4: Earned Income Tax Credit: The earned income tax credit shifts US income taxes in the US from 31 million importers/dissavers to many other exporters/savers by reducing taxes on those with low income who are very likely to spend all of their income.
 The total value of such credit for 2022 was $64B.
-So that the corrective value $C resulting from that is likely $65B minus the marginal part of that additional tax that had to be collected from “importers.
+So that the corrective value $C resulting from that is likely $65B minus the marginal part of that additional tax that had to be collected from importers.
 Many may view this as a burden produced by those who are under producing workers.
-However this essay show why it increases GDP since likely most of the $65B of money credit will be spent by “importers” rather than saved.
+However this essay show why it increases GDP since likely most of the $65B of money credit will be spent by importers rather than saved.

 “The [financial repression] concept was first introduced in 1973 by Stanford economists Edward S. Shaw and Ronald I. McKinnon to disparage government policies that suppressed economic growth in emerging markets……..A government steals growth from the economy with subtle tools like zero interest rates and inflationary policies to knock down its own debts.”

-Method 6: Private Financial markets historically developed that allowed “exporters” to lend money to “importers” through credit, such as “loanable funds market.”
-This would move economy to better trade balance.
+Method 6: Private Financial markets historically developed that allowed domestic exporters to lend money to domestic importers through credit, such as loanable funds market.
+This would move the economy to better trade balance.
 Exporters likely have extra saved money.
 Importers lack it.
-So it is useful, and not surprising to see how a market for credit naturally gets created caused by a domestic trade imbalance—with exporters having money they want to loan to importers for interest.
-This is very similar to Method 5 that described how public debt is a means of converting “cash” to a form of credit, called a Treasury bond.
-Similarly, financial markets, such as banks and bonds is a private debt version that developed so that exporters can save their cash money with a bank savings account, or purchasing a corporate bond which will then be loaned to others becoming a saved asset to the exporter.
-The logic is the same as for public Treasury bonds, except the money is used for private instead of the public spending
+So it is useful, and not surprising to see how a market for credit naturally gets created by a domestic trade imbalance—with exporters having money they want to loan to importers for interest.
+This is very similar to Method 5 that described how public debt is a means of converting cash to a form of credit, called a Treasury bond.
+Similarly, financial markets, such as banks and bonds, including credit cards, are private debt versions that developed so that exporters can save their cash money with a bank savings account, or purchasing a corporate bond which will then be loaned to others becoming a saved asset to the exporter.
+The logic is the same as for public Treasury bonds, except the money is used for private instead of the public spending.

-This makes it possible to make far more spendable money available, and also to simultaneously save far more massive amounts of money than would be possible if holding cash money were the only method of saving.
+This makes it possible to make far more spendable money available, and also to simultaneously save far more massive amounts of money than would be possible if holding cash money were the only method of what is called “saving cash.”

-Traditionally, before the 1930’s, saved money from “exporters” was assumed to be all, or almost all used only for investment purchase—meaning for something that would enhance productivity of goods/services.
+Traditionally, before the 1930’s, saved money from exporters was assumed to be all, or almost all, used only for investment purchase—meaning for something that would enhance productivity of goods/services.
 However a recent article by Amir Sufi, Atif Mian and Ludwig Straub has shown that very much of recent such loans have been to households to purchase needed consumption goods.
 They have called that spending “Indebted demand.”
-The Saving Glut of the Rich” (working paper) and “Indebted demand” in Quarterly Journal of Economics, November 2021.
-That causes a short term boost in economic demand, but eventually reduced demand and GDP as the debt load gets higher on those who don’t have enough to save.
-They also explain that interest rates have decreased as wealth of the rich gained ever greater supply money available, and debt interest burden has gotten higher for borrowers, thus lowering money demand.
+The Saving Glut of the Rich (working paper), and “Indebted demand” published in Quarterly Journal of Economics, November 2021 are referenced by these links.
+They show that such loans cause a short term boost in economic demand, but eventually reduced demand and GDP as the debt load gets higher on those who don’t have enough credit to continue to borrow.
+They also believe that interest rates have decreased as wealth of the rich gained ever greater loanable supply money available, and debt interest burden has gotten higher for borrowers, thus lowering money loan demand.

-It burdens taxpayers with interest expense which represents an income stream from those of low wealth to others of high wealth, however this interest burden gets gradually reduced by inflation.
-This immense total can be seen as a record of accumulated past savings that have been converted over seventy years’ saving of cash into debt, never having been reduced, now fossilized unto to a huge pile of bonds and other means of paper debt that represent in value nothing more tangible than a “promise” to pay money eventually.
-It represents over $300,000 borrowed for payment of products/services delivered (on average) to every man, women and child since 1955– that is way too huge to actually ever be “paid back.
+This graph shows total residual public and private debt that has not yet been paid back in the US from the 1950’s to the present: In 1950 it had nominal value of $389B but now is equal to $99Trillion dollars, virtually for all recent time an always rising number “All sectors; Debt securities and loans” . https://fred.stlouisfed.org/series/TCMDO .
+It burdens taxpayers with interest expense which represents an income stream from those of low wealth to others of high wealth, however this interest burden has been beaten down by inflation.
+This immense total can be seen as a record of accumulated past savings that have been converted over seventy years’ saving of cash into debt, never having been reduced, now fossilized unto to a huge pile of bonds and other means of paper debt that represents in value nothing more tangible than a “promise” to pay money eventually.
+It represents over $300,000 borrowed for payment of products/services delivered (on average) to every man, women and child since 1955– that is way too huge to actually ever be paid back.

-Though there are a few people that believe that such disastrous debt must eventually be paid back—as long as enough inflation is built in to the economy, it will not be ever need to be paid back.
+Though there are a few people that believe that such disastrous debt must eventually be paid back—as long as enough inflation is built in to the economy, it will not ever need to be paid back.
 And it has had tremendous benefit to the economy—$100 Trillion worth of goods/services additional GDP going back to 1955 have somehow been consumed by citizens that they did not have to pay anyone—except for the money that was needed to pay for interest on Treasury and private debt.
-The $100 Trillion was likely paid for almost all by wealthy exporters.
+The $100 Trillion was likely paid for almost all by wealthy exporters who purchased Treasury bonds to save their money.

 If interest rates are too high, loanable funds are likely to be in low demand, slowing an economy.
 On the other side, if interest rates are too low and credit risk to lenders is high, money supply may be low being held in a “liquidity trap” of saved money.
 This can cause wealthy people to hold their savings without loaning them, having the same effect as the Fed when it withdraws money to slow an economy.
-This quite likely happened as an important cause of the 1930’s depression.
+I suspect his quite likely was an important cause of lengthening the 1930’s depression.

 Method 7: Increase GDP by increasing production of new goods/services targeted to exporters.
-Create new jobs to produce new products/services to sell to “exporters” that can maintain GDP by moving money from “exporters” to “importers.”
-This is why economic “growth” is necessary for an economy.
+Create new jobs to produce new products/services to sell to exporters that can maintain GDP by moving money from exporters to importers.
+This is why an economy must grow.
 It is not because the economy has need for more stuff.
 Production of more stuff is necessary to provide jobs, and thus generate spending money for the redundant workers so they can continue to purchase what they were spending before, plus the new output they are producing with their new jobs.

 Method 8: Persons default on credit debt: Default on debt amount of $D will decrease imbalance by the amount $D. However, if the creditor is judged “too big to fail,” the Fed may decide to print money for the default amount for the creditor.
 This will improve the monetary wealth of the creditor by $D. The amount of “credit” will be converted to “cash” which will increase the money supply by the amount of the default.

 Method 9: Agents can give gifts of products/services to others: For example several agents can combine into one family to act as one agent.
 One family member earning sufficient money can distribute goods/services to support others in the family.
+Of course for this to happen individuals need to have incomes adequate to support more than just themselves.
 Charities funded by people who earn enough income can provide necessary products/services to others who can not afford to pay.

 Section 6: Some Economic policy implications:

-- Income very high compared with median increases domestic economic imbalance, and should be discouraged by high progressive income taxes.
-The US economy experience in the 1950’s strongly suggests that this does not weakens an economy.
+5. Incomes very high compared with the median will usually increase economic trade imbalance, and should be discouraged by high progressive income taxes.
+The US economic history in the 1950’s strongly suggests that this does not weakens an economy.

 ..
 My objective is to improve understanding of economics.
 I am eager to receive serious comments or criticism from readers on the above content to correct or improve it.
 To prevent spam, these comments are moderated, so they will not immediately be displayed.